 - Whisk together all the sauce ingredients.
 Set aside. (***See notes if you like the stir-fry saucier)

-- Preheat oven to 400ยบF.
-Drain, pat dry, and cube the tofu.
-Mix 1 tablespoon soy sauce and 1 teaspoon sesame oil in a large bowl, or ziplock bag.
+- Mix 1 tablespoon soy sauce and 1 teaspoon sesame oil in a large bowl, or ziplock bag.
 Add the cubed tofu and toss to coat.
 Let sit for about 3 to 5 minutes to marinate.

 - Meanwhile, place a large skillet over medium-high heat and add 1 tablespoon of oil.
 Add the bok choy, and cook for about 2 to 3 minutes, or until bok choy is just tender.
 Transfer to a plate.